IllinoisLegalAidOnline/website-docs/docs/source/contact_us.rst

 Submission routing
 ===================

-Submissions are routed by category to the appropriate ILAO staff member or team inbox.

-.. todo:: Document specific routing destinations per contact category.
+Submissions are sent to ILAO's Zendesk account for processing.